-It's also this remarkable combination that has given Iranian people their main characteristics, among which there is unrivalled sense of hospitality.
+It's also this remarkable combination that has given Iranian people their main characteristics, among which there is an unrivalled sense of hospitality.
 No visitor has ever come to Iran without falling in love with these warm-hearted people, amazed by the way Iranians greet their visitors.
 Iran is a land where you can discover the true meaning of the word "hospitality".
 That’s probably one of the reasons why it is so safe for the visitors, as they are taken care of as the most cherished member of the family.
 Iranians are always so keen to help, start chatting, share a tea or even invite you over for a homemade family dinner.
 There is no doubt that your many encounters will create the most striking and sweet memories of your trip, as they will show you the true face of Iran.

 Thinking about Iran immediately brings to the mind the image of the masterpieces of Isfahan's blue-domed mosques, embellished with the most beautiful tile work knowledge, and whose golden minarets stands proudly at the horizon.
 Iran indeed presents some of the best examples of Islamic architecture in the world, but not only.
 Christian, Jewish, Zoroastrian, and Babylonian influences have left striking monuments as their heritage.
 The great empires of Persia have also granted their land with architectural treasures, from the grandeur of Persepolis to the refinement of Qajar houses.